 Looking for videos and other media on the environment to kick off Earth Day celebrations?
 Infobase’s streaming video collections— the award-winning Learn360 for K–12 schools and districts, Classroom Video On Demand for secondary schools, Films On Demand for colleges and universities, and Access Video On Demand and Just for Kids for public libraries—are a wonderful place to start, with a wide range of videos that are both educational and fun, some of which include lesson plans and student activities for educators in schools and homeschools alike.

-Subscribers to Learn360 and Just for Kids can introduce younger students to the environmental issues with videos featuring their favorite characters from Cyberchase, Molly of Denali, and more, plus Learn360 subscribers have access to the editorially curated videos, interactives, printables, and more that educators can find in the Learn360 Topic Centers that focus on how nature works and steps you can take to protect it.
+Subscribers to Learn360 and Just for Kids can introduce younger students to the environmental issues with videos featuring their favorite characters from Cyberchase, Rosie’s Rules, and more.
+Plus, Learn360 subscribers have access to the editorially curated videos, interactives, audio recordings, and printables in the Learn360 Topic Centers that focus on how nature works and steps you can take to protect it.
 Subscribers to Learn360, Classroom Video On Demand, Access Video On Demand, and Films On Demand can find content for older students and researchers from renowned producers such as PBS and the BBC that take a deeper dive into environment- and ecology-related topics.

 Here are just some of the videos and other content you can find.
 We have included searchable item numbers for each title for your convenience.
-(Some of these titles contain mature themes or content; viewer discretion is advised.)
+(Not all titles are available on all platforms or in all countries.
+Some of these titles contain mature themes or content—viewer discretion is advised.)

 Earth Day Storytime for Young Learners